Find a Job You Really Want In

-So there you have it — Alaska is the best of the best when it comes to being a civil engineers.
+So there you have it — Civil Engineers is the best of the best when it comes to being a civil engineer.

-How did it end up here and does it really deserve this ranking?
+How did Civil Engineers end up here and does it really deserve this ranking?
 Read on to see how we completed our research on the best states for civil engineers and for more on the top ten states.

 Here at Zippia, we talk to a lot of people of all different backgrounds looking for jobs.
 Our research has concluded that there are two common things people want in a job:

-To make all the salary numbers more apples to apples across states, we compared the salary data relative to the state’s cost of living from MIT’s living wage index.
+To make all the salary numbers more apples to apples across states, we compared the salary data relative to the state’s cost of living.